 Belgrade-brooten-elrosa Elementary School

-- Belgrade-brooten-elrosa Elementary School's student population of 340 students has declined by 7% over five school years.
+- Belgrade-brooten-elrosa Elementary School's student population of 345 students has stayed relatively flat over five school years.

 |Awards||Blue Ribbon School (2007)|

 - Belgrade-brooten-elrosa Elementary School is ranked within the top 30% of all 1,793 schools in Minnesota (based off of combined math and reading proficiency testing data) for the 2017-18 school year.